VinGPan/Machine_Learning_3252_project/README.md

 Run project.ipynb

-### experiment
+### Experiments
 An experiment is one invocation of model building process.
 Description of the experiment is provided via a yml file.
 In this project we have 5 experiments.
 The yml containing experiment description and can be found under experiments folder.
-This yml file provides description
+This yml file provides
 1) details of how to preproces the data
+2) details of PyEEG features to be computed (optional)
-2) details of ML models to be build
+3) details of ML models to be build

 To run an experiment
 ```sh